-Token Cost per PR
+Token Total per PR

 What It Measures